Leukemia: Acute myelogenous

 Many different anti-cancer drugs are effective for the treatment of AML.
-Treatments vary somewhat according to the age of the person and according to the specific subtype of AML.
+Treatments vary somewhat by age and specific AML subtype.
 Overall, the strategy is to control bone marrow and systemic (whole-body) disease, while offering specific treatment for the central nervous system (CNS), if involved.

 In general, most oncologists rely on combinations of drugs for the initial, induction phase of chemotherapy.
 Such combination chemotherapy usually offers the benefits of early remission and a lower risk of disease resistance.
 Consolidation and maintenance treatments are intended to prevent disease recurrence.
 Consolidation treatment often entails a repetition of induction chemotherapy or the intensification of chemotherapy with additional drugs.
 By contrast, maintenance treatment involves drug doses that are lower than those administered during the induction phase.

 Chronic myelogenous

 There are many possible treatments for CML, but the standard of care for newly diagnosed people is imatinib (Gleevec) therapy.
 Compared to most anti-cancer drugs, it has relatively few side effects and can be taken orally at home.
-With this drug, more than 90% of people will be able to keep the disease in check for at least five years, so that CML becomes a chronic, manageable condition.
+With this drug, more than 90% of people keep the disease in check for at least five years, so that CML becomes a chronic, manageable condition.

 In a more advanced, uncontrolled state, when the person cannot tolerate imatinib, or if the person wishes to attempt a permanent cure, then an allogeneic bone marrow transplantation may be performed.
 This procedure involves high-dose chemotherapy and radiation followed by infusion of bone marrow from a compatible donor.
 Approximately 30% of people die from this procedure.